Air finance summit tackles jet shortages amid China travel thaw

 By Tim Hepher and Joanna Plucinska

-DUBLIN, Jan 16 (Reuters) - Financiers at the centre of a $200 billion industry underpinning airline fleets are meeting in Dublin this week, gambling that China's decision to free travel will accelerate their recovery from a pandemic downturn, while warning of a shortage of jets.
+DUBLIN, Jan 16 (Reuters) - Financiers at the centre of a $200 billion industry underpinning worldwide airline fleets are meeting in Dublin this week, gambling that China's long-awaited decision to free travel will accelerate their recovery while warning of a shortage of jets.

 Three years after the spread of COVID-19 grounded thousands of airliners, demand for air travel is booming again, boosted by Beijing's decision last month to unwind its zero-COVID policies.